AyubShaikhVahidoddin/Digital-Signature-Std-Assignment-6_CS6530/README.md

 The program is in C- language. name of program file is- **DigitalSignaturesStdAlgo.c**

-To generate binary EXE file use this command - gcc DigitalSignaturesStdAlgo.c -o main -lgmp and tehn run the exe. or dirctly compile the program DigitalSignaturesStdAlgo.c and sha_256.h programs it will run the We can use the online c compiler to Run this as well just add these 2 files DigitalSignaturesStdAlgo.c and sha_256.h and it will run the program easy way.( on nline compiler to run the program https://www.onlinegdb.com/online_c_compiler)
+To generate binary EXE file use this command
+- gcc DigitalSignaturesStdAlgo.c -o DSS -lgmp
+and then run the exe.
+or dirctly compile the program DigitalSignaturesStdAlgo.c and sha_256.h programs it will run the We can use the online c compiler to Run this as well just add these 2 files DigitalSignaturesStdAlgo.c and sha_256.h and it will run the program easy way.( online compiler to run the program https://www.onlinegdb.com/online_c_compiler)

 **Sample Output 1 :**
 1. Enter the message: any number can enter belwo is example msg is- 123456789